simogasp/tp_rendu_diy/README.md

 ### Render Button

 It will update the view panel.
+Normally this button is useless.
+The view panel auto update when changing parameters.

 ## MakeFile